 Human Resources is about helping organizations succeed by managing employees and helping them reach their full potential.
 It serves a strategic function linking talented people with organizational success.

 The major prepares students to handle human resource concerns in a timely and professional manner relating to all HR competencies including strategy, professional practice, engagement, total rewards, labour and employee relations, health, wellness and safe workplace, learning and development, workforce planning and talent management, HR metrics, reporting and financial management.

 What you will learn

-Dealing with all aspects of the employment relationship is a huge part of strategically working with a firm’s most important asset - its people.
-As an HR professional, you will learn how to recruit, select and engage employees, how to set up a compensation system, and how to deal with the intricacies of employment law including union-management relations.
-As part of managing people, you will also learn how to deal with motivation and retention of people as well as the nuts and bolts of specific areas such as training, and health and safety.
+The human resource major prepares you for all aspects of the employment relationship.
+You will learn to how to recruit, select and engage employees, how to set up a compensation system, and how to deal with the intricacies of employment law including union-management relations.
+As part of managing people, you will also learn about specific areas such as workforce planning, retention, training and development, and health and safety.

 A first-year schedule sample